Skip to Content

 5. Refer to UPPS No. 04.04.11, University Classification and Compensation, for guidelines for salary adjustments.
 The sponsor must fund salary adjustments for personnel being paid either part- or full-time from a research contract.
 Therefore, the PI should include estimated annual salary increases in the sponsored program proposal or application.

 6. Retroactive Salary Transfers – From time to time, a PI, account manager, or their staff may retroactively transfer salary from one grant or university account to a different grant or university account.
 Transfers of retroactive salary shall be processed via PCR as soon as it is determined a change is needed.
 Salary transfers should not be processed after 90 days have passed, since the pay was recorded in the university’s administrative accounting system.
+Detail documentation and support must be attached with the PCR for proper evaluation.

-9. REPORTING PROCEDURES
+9. REPORTING PROCEDURE

 10. RESPONSIBILITIES